Blown-up \v{C}ech cohomology and Cartan's Theorem B on real algebraic varieties: Introduction

 \section{Introduction}

 It is known that Cartan's Theorems A and B do not hold in the real algebraic case.
-Nevertheless, in \cite{TK} we established a real version of Theorem A to the effect that for any coherent sheaf $\F$ on a non-singular real affine variety $X$ there exists a multi-blowup $\sigma : \widetilde{X} \rightarrow X$ such that the pullback sheaf $\sigma^*\F$ is generated by global sections on $\widetilde{X}$.
+Nevertheless, in \cite{TK} we established a real version of Theorem A to the effect that for any coherent sheaf $\F$ on a non-singular real affine variety $X$ there exists a multi-blowup $\sigma : X_\sigma \rightarrow X$ such that the pullback sheaf $\sigma^*\F$ is generated by global sections on $X_\sigma$.

-In this paper we intend to develop a theory of the so-called blown-up \v{C}ech cohomology groups of quasi-coherent sheaves of homological dimension $\leq 1$.
+In this paper we intend to develop a theory of the so-called blown-up \v{C}ech cohomology groups of quasi-coherent sheaves of global presentation and with stalks of projective dimension $\leq 1$.
 In particular, we provide long exact cohomology sequence and a real version of Theorem B.